swiftlang/swift-evolution/proposals/nnnn-partial-consumption.md

 ### Partial reinitialization<a name="future-direction-partial-reinitialization"/>

 This document only proposes allowing the fields of an aggregate to be consumed individually.
-It does not allow for those fields to be _reinitialized_ in order to return then aggregate to a legal state.
+It does not allow for those fields to be _reinitialized_ in order to return the aggregate to a legal state.
 In the future, though, another proposal could lift that restriction.

-That would enable further code patterns legal with copyable values to be written in noncopyable contexts For example:
+That would enable further code patterns--already legal with copyable values--to be written in noncopyable contexts For example:

 ```swift